Fujiko Fujio: Biography

-They elected to move to Tokyo in 1954 as professional manga artists at Fujimoto's urging, Abiko only reluctantly as he had steady employment at the Toyama Newspaper Company.
+At Fujimoto's urging, they elected to move to Tokyo in 1954 as professional manga artists, Abiko only reluctantly as he had steady employment at the Toyama Newspaper Company.
 Their first place of residence was a two-tatami mat room at the second floor of a watch shop.
 They eventually moved to the Tokiwa-sō apartment complex when Tezuka offered them a room that he was moving out of.
 Together with Hiroo Terada and several other manga artists of the period, they formed a collaborative group called "New Manga Party" (新漫画党, Shin Manga-To).
 At the apartment complex where the group was based, they enjoyed a period of productivity that had Fujimoto and Abiko carry up to six serials a month for publication.
 Additionally, Abiko contributed to Tezuka's works as an artist assistant, such as drawing a blizzard on the last page of Jungle Emperor.

 The workload proved excessive, and in 1955 on return to Toyama for Japanese New Year the pair missed all the deadlines for their serials.
-The loss of credibility with publishers hurt Fujimoto and Abiko for over a year, during which time they concentrated on solo projects, purchasing a television set in Akihabara and making independent films with an 8mm camera.
-By 1959 they left Tokiwa-sō and eventually moved to Kawasaki in Kanagawa Prefecture.
-In the 1960s Fujimoto and Abiko founded Fujiko Studio Co., Ltd., a joint manga production company.
-Fujimoto found time to get married in 1962, at the age of 28.
+The loss of credibility with publishers hurt Fujimoto and Abiko for a year.
+During the Tokiwa-sō era, they purchased a television set in Akihabara and made independent films with an 8mm camera.
+By 1959 they left Tokiwa-sō and moved to Kawasaki in Kanagawa Prefecture.
+In the 1960s, Fujimoto and Abiko founded Fujiko Studio Co., Ltd., a joint manga production company.
+Fujimoto got married on October 31, 1962, at the age of 28.

-In 1963 Fujimoto and Abiko established Studio Zero with Shin'ichi Suzuki, Shotaro Ishinomori, Jirō Tsunoda and Kiyoichi Tsunoda.
+In 1963, Fujimoto and Abiko established Studio Zero with Shin'ichi Suzuki, Shotaro Ishimori, Jirō Tsunoda and Kiyoichi Tsunoda.
 Later Fujio Akatsuka joined, and at its peak the studio employed about 80 people.
-The studio produced several animated films such as Astro Boy.
-For Fujimoto and Abiko these were some of their most productive years, resulting in series such as Obake no Q-Tarō which eventually were made into anime series on television.
-It was at this time that Abiko started making manga for a more mature audience, with titles such as Teresa Tang and Kuroi Salesman.
-Abiko got married in 1966 at the age of 32.
+The studio produced several animated series and stood in for Mushi Production for an episode of Astro Boy.
+These were some of the duo's most productive years, resulting in series such as Obake no Q-Tarō which eventually were made into anime series on television.
+Abiko got married in 1966, at the age of 32.
 Fujimoto concentrated on titles for children, with a particular interest in science fiction.